 Welcome to the official website for the Wassamasaw Tribe of Varnertown Indians.
-We are a South Carolina state recognized tribe under Chapter 31,
+We are a South Carolina state recognized tribe under Chapter 31, Title 1 of the SC

-Title 1 of the SC Code of Laws of 1976, Section 1-31-40(A)(6)(10) and Chapter 139, Article 1 of the Code of Regulations.
+Code of Laws of 1976, Section 1-31-40(A)(6)(10) and Chapter 139, Article 1 of the Code of Regulations.
 We are a 501 (c) 3 organization charted in South Carolina.

-The Wassamasaw Tribe of Varnertown Indians is a Native American community located on highway 17-A between the towns of Moncks Corner and Summerville near Carnes
+The Wassamasaw Tribe of Varnertown Indians is a Native American community located on highway 17-A between the towns of Moncks Corner and Summerville near Carnes Crossroads.
+Community members can

-Crossroads.
-Community members can trace their bloodlines to multiple Native American lineages including: Etiwan, Edisto, Catawba, Cherokee, and other Settlement
+trace their bloodlines to multiple Native American lineages including: Etiwan, Edisto, Catawba, Cherokee, and other Settlement Indians.
+This community resides in Berkeley County, which at one

-community resides in Berkeley County, which at one time stretched from St. James, Goose Creek Parish to St. John’s Parish.
-We have been known by different names, the most common are Varnertown
+time stretched from St. James, Goose Creek Parish to St. John’s Parish.
+Members have expanded into Dorchester and Charleston Counties.
+We have been known by different names,

-Indians, Summerville Indians, and Wassamasaw Indians.
-Currently, we have over 1500 documented bloodline descendants with over 300 years of history.
+the most common are Varnertown Indians, Summerville Indians, and Wassamasaw Indians.
+Currently, we have over 1500 documented bloodline descendants with over 300 years of

 Our Mission:

-The mission of the Wassamasaw Tribe of Varnertown Indians is to provide economic enhancment of the Varnertown Community: to eduate its members in their history and culture; to provide opportunities
+The mission of the Wassamasaw Tribe of Varnertown Indians is to provide economic enhancement of the Varnertown Community: to educate its members in their history and

-for its people to share their arts and culture; to preserve the history of traditions of its ancestors; and to promote public awareness of the communites contribution and existance in the general
+culture; to provide opportunities for its people to share their arts and culture; to preserve the history and traditions of its ancestors; and to promote public awareness of the

 We are eager to share our rich culture and history and welcome you to our community.
-Please follow us on our official social media pages by clicking on
+Please follow us on our official social media pages by clicking on the links below.

 Facebook Community Page: